bitovi/canui/index.md

 ### update `$(element).tableScroll()`

-After creating a tableScoll, future calls to `$(element).tableScroll()` are used to update the table’s layout after a header or footer column has been added, removed, or its content changed.
+After creating a tableScoll, future calls to `$(element).tableScroll()` are used to update the table layout after a header or footer column has been added, removed, or the content changed.

 {% highlight javascript %}
 $('table').tableScroll();